rmaduzia/job-interview-getint-jira-integration-task/README.md

 # Task
 1. Fork this repository and send link to it to radek@getint.io after task completion
 2. Implement `JiraSynchronizer.moveTasksToOtherProject` method.
-Search for 5 tickets in one project, and move them to the other project within same Jira instance.
+Search for 5 tickets in one project, and move them (recreate them) to other project within same Jira instance.
 When syncing tickets please include following fields:
 - summary (title)
 - description